Private Eye: Ownership

-Within its pages the magazine always refers to its owner as the mythical proprietor "Lord Gnome", a satirical dig at autocratic press barons.
+Within its pages, the magazine always refers to its owner as the mythical proprietor "Lord Gnome", a satirical dig at autocratic press barons.

 Logo

 The magazine's masthead features a cartoon logo of an armoured knight, Gnitty, with a bent sword, parodying the "Crusader" logo of the Daily Express.
-During the COVID-19 pandemic, Gnitty was pictured wearing a mask.
+Gnitty is occasionally redrawn to reflect current events; for instance, during the COVID-19 pandemic, Gnitty was pictured wearing a mask.

-The logo for the magazine's news page is a naked Mr Punch caressing his erect and oversized penis, while riding a donkey and hugging a female admirer.
+The logo for the magazine's news page is a naked Mr Punch caressing his erect and oversized penis while riding a donkey and hugging a female admirer.
 It is a detail from a frieze by "Dickie" Doyle that once formed the masthead of Punch magazine, which the editors of Private Eye had come to loathe for its perceived descent into complacency.
 The image, hidden away in the detail of the frieze, had appeared on the cover of Punch for nearly a century and was noticed by Malcolm Muggeridge during a guest-editing spot on Private Eye.
-The "Rabelaisian gnome", as the character was called, was enlarged by Gerald Scarfe, and put on the front cover of issue 69 in 1964 at full size.
+The "Rabelaisian gnome", as the character was called, was enlarged by Gerald Scarfe and put on the front cover of issue 69 in 1964 at full size.
 He was then formally adopted as a mascot on the inside pages, as a symbol of the old, radical incarnation of Punch magazine that the Eye admired.

-The masthead text was designed by Matthew Carter, who would later design the popular web fonts Verdana and Georgia, and the Windows 95 interface font Tahoma.
-He wrote that, "Nick Luard [then co-owner] wanted to change Private Eye into a glossy magazine and asked me to design it.
+The masthead text was designed by Matthew Carter, who later designed the web fonts Verdana and Georgia, and the Windows 95 interface font Tahoma.
+He wrote, "Nick Luard [then co-owner] wanted to change Private Eye into a glossy magazine and asked me to design it.
 I realised that this was a hopeless idea once I had met Christopher Booker, Richard Ingrams and Willie Rushton."